Kanhaiya Kumar: Reception

+Kanhaiya Kumar became widely known due to a speech with slogans for Azadi in Jawaharlal Nehru University which was raised henceworth by him and other students at multiple student protests against the policies of the government and sometimes in modified forms in JNU and education related issues; it was used especially during protests between 2019 and 2020.

+In the slogan he demands Azadi from starvation, cronyism, casteism, communalism and sanghwads referring to the Sangh Parivar, and demands the Azadi of Bhagat Singh, Ambedkar, Phule and Birsa Munda, ending with Inquilab Zindabad.
+The slogans in the later renditions also attach the names of various political activists, journalists and academics who are imprisoned on sedition and other changes for long durations, sometimes for years without a trial.

+The Bharatiya Janata Party and its linked students union the Akhil Bharatiya Vidyarthi Parishad have tried to frame the slogans as anti-national and seditious.
+Videos of the sloganeering were also spread through various news broadcasts like that of Zee News and Arnab Goswami at Times Now and later Republic TV which brought national attention to it and lifted Kanhaiya Kumar into mainstream limelight but the content was altered.
+The news broadcasts depicted sloganeering of "Bharat tere tukde tukde honge" and caused widespread outrage.
+The term "tukde tukde gang" was coined from here and used extensively by BJP since then.Sudhir Chaudhury boasts Zee created ‘tukde tukde gang’, Nidhi Razdan grills Pavan Verma, The Print, 22 January 2020.

+Forensic experts on later analysing the videos said that they were doctored with a different voice-over overlaid on an original video.
+The videos were never admitted as evidence in court.

+Police action and acquittal

 In February 2016, Kanhaiya Kumar was arrested by the Delhi Police over the charges of sedition in an event at the JNU campus.
 It was organised by JNU students to commemorate the second anniversary of the hanging of Parliament attack convict Afzal Guru.
 Kumar denied shouting any slogans against integrity of the country.
 Kumar's arrest drew sharp reactions from opposition parties, teachers, students and academics.
 Students at JNU went on strike to protest his arrest.

 Kumar was assaulted on multiple occasions when brought to the Patiala House court for hearings regarding the matter.
 A Supreme Court-appointed panel later confirmed that the policemen present at the Court were responsible for the security lapses.

 On 2 March 2016, Kumar was granted interim bail for 6 months by the Delhi High Court, conditional on an undertaking that he would not "participate in any anti-national activity."
 Justice Pratibha Rani noted that there were no recordings of Kumar participating in anti-national slogans.
 A separate magisterial investigation appointed by the Delhi Government concluded that it did not find any evidence of Kumar participating in anti-national slogans.